-Another money saving option that is popular among young drivers is what is known as ‘black box’ or telematics insurance.
+Another money saving option that is popular among drivers under 25 is what is known as ‘black box’ or telematics insurance.

 These policies are based around the installation of a small tracking device in your vehicle.
 This device measures and records various aspects of your driving, including adherence to the speed limit, mileage and braking and cornering data.